fb tracking

 The case went to trial, and a jury found that Murray’s legally protected activity was a contributing factor to his termination; it awarded him approximately $900,000 in damages.
 UBS appealed to the Second Circuit, which reversed the judgment in Murray’s favor and held that, to prevail on a SOX claim, an employee must show both that their whistleblowing activity was a “contributing factor” to the adverse employment action and that the employer acted with “retaliatory intent.”

-Murray filed a petition for Supreme Court review, and Public Citizen filed a brief as amicus curiae in support of the petition.
-The brief argues that Congress’s explicit adoption of a “contributing factor” framework for SOX retaliation claims is an express repudiation of the intent requirement that the Second Circuit read into the statute.
-The Supreme Court granted the petition and will hear the case in the fall of 2023.
+Murray then filed a petition for Supreme Court review, and Public Citizen filed a brief as amicus curiae in support of the petition.
+The brief argued that Congress’s explicit adoption of a “contributing factor” framework for SOX retaliation claims is an express repudiation of the intent requirement that the Second Circuit read into the statute.
+In July 2023, after the Supreme Court granted the petition, we filed a brief at the merits stage of the case, arguing that the Second Circuit had misinterpreted the statute.
+In February 2024, the Court issued a unanimous decision, agreeing with our position that the plaintiff need not prove that his employer acted with retaliatory intent.